monsterjj00/Circle-Pad-Pro-Plus/README.md

 Obviously this is not ideal as many games use the face buttons and L/R for actions.
 If there were a way around this Id love to know.

+On top of that, obviously you also lose connection to pretendo servers as your 3ds is connected to a fake network.
+You do not lose Local Wireless play though